ssh88/SeguePerformable/README.md

 ##### Objective-C

-Due to the use of Protocol extensions, ```SegueIdentifier``` can not called from Objective-C. Swift can however use it to trigger a segue whos destination view controller is an Obj-c class.
+Due to the use of Protocol extensions, ```SegueIdentifier``` can not be called from Objective-C. Swift can however use it to trigger a segue whos destination view controller is an Obj-c class.

 ##### Generics